theAgingApprentice/aaStringQueue/README.md

 1. Navigate to the Arduino project directory on your computer.
 2. Issue the command `git clone https://github.com/theAgingApprentice/aaStringQueue.git`.
+3. Issue the command `git remote`.
+If you get back the response *origin* then you are all set.
+If you get a blank response back then you must set up an association to the remote repository by issuing the command `git remote add origin {repository URL}` to set up the remote.

 ## Running tests